Ruban2205/Machine_learning_fundamentals/README.md

 5. Follow the instructions provided in the notebook to learn about the specific topic or technique and execute the code examples.

+## 📋 Requirements

+The notebooks in this repository are implemented using Python.
+To run them successfully, you need to have the following dependencies installed:

+- Python (version 3.6 or later)
+- Jupyter Notebook or JupyterLab
+- Required libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, and any additional libraries mentioned in the notebooks.

 ## LICENCE

 This repository is released under MIT Licence.
 See [LICENCE](/LICENCE) for more details.